Advanced syntaxes#

 property.

-Each widget has a unique random identifier that can be retreived with the property name uuid
+Each widget has a unique random identifier that can be retrieved with the property name uuid

 (e.g. @{this.uuid}